-As advocates of valuation investing, we strive to target the best priced assets with careful sizing and diversification.
-Morningstar are continuing to take advantage of the current market volatility to help you reach your long-term goals.

-As always, please let me know if you have any questions or if I can be of any assistance.

-Regards Adviser

 Growth

 Dear Client,

 As has been the case for much of 2022, markets continue to exhibit elevated levels of volatility relative to what we have been accustomed to in years prior.
 Generally, the portfolios have held up relatively well, seeing portfolio losses far superior to what we have seen in the broader market.
 The portfolios continue to be monitored carefully to take advantage of the market volatility and ensuring we have the portfolio best positioned to meet your objectives.